LSE cuts LCH.Clearnet offer by a quarter

-LONDON The London Stock Exchange (LSE.L) cut its offer for a majority stake in transatlantic clearing house LCH.Clearnet by a quarter to 366 million euros (297 million pounds) to reflect new capital requirements.
+LONDON The London Stock Exchange (LSE.L) cut its offer for a majority stake in transatlantic clearing house LCH.Clearnet by a quarter to 366 million euros ($482 million) to reflect new capital requirements.

 The companies said on Monday they agreed a new price of 15 euros a share after estimating that new European rules on clearing houses could require LCH to raise 300 million euros in additional capital next year.